technix/atrament.ink/docs/developer/atrament-core.md

 Defines a settings handler.

-For example, you have to run some JavaScript code to toggle fullscreen mode in your app.
+For example, you have to run some JavaScript code to toggle full-screen mode in your app.

 ```js
 const fullscreenHandler = (oldValue, newValue) => {